cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 * Output Parameter 1: `iterator` - 32 bytes that are to be used as the next state token
 * Errors: None

+The same packet utilization as iterator is suggested.

 #### `cosmos.orderedkvstore.v1.iterator_next`

 * Volatility: Readonly